Lukasdias/love2d/README.md

 My first game was made with Love2d.
 It was a simple game where you had run a bugged corridor and avoid the obstacles.
 I had a lot of fun making it and I want to have fun again.

+## Can i make a game with Love2d?
+Will it be good?

+Yes, you can, and it can be good.
+But game development is probably the hardest thing you can do in programming.
+You need to have a lot of patience and dedication to make a good game.
+But you can start with Love2d and see if you like it.
+It requires a lot of creativity and problem-solving skills.
+The TRUE full-stack development.

 ## Why this project?

 I want to test the Love2d framework again and see if I can make something cool with it.
 Now i'm a professional developer and I want to see how much I can do with my current knowledge.